MazrimT/pi_stream/README.md

 # pi_stream
 WORK IN PROGRESS!!!!
+I take no responsability for anything working or breaking anything software or hardware.

-Application for streaming directly from camera to Youtube with a Raspberry Pi
+Application for streaming directly from camera to Youtube or Twitch with a Raspberry Pi

 Tested on:
 * Raspberry Pi 4b (4gb)